Senators urge FCC to scrutinize Chinese carriers operating in US

-Two US Senators are pushing the Federal Communications Commission to take another look at licenses granted in the early 2000s to two Chinese telecommunication providers amid national security concerns.
-Democratic leader Chuck Schumer of New York and Tom Cotton, a Republican from Arkansas, sent a letter to FCC Chairman Ajit Pai on Monday stating they believe China Telecom and China Unicom could pose serious risks to US national security.
+Two US senators are pushing the Federal Communications Commission to take another look at licenses granted in the early 2000s to two Chinese telecommunication providers.
+Democratic leader Sen. Chuck Schumer of New York and Sen. Tom Cotton, a Republican from Arkansas, sent a letter to FCC Chairman Ajit Pai on Monday saying they believe China Telecom and China Unicom could pose serious risks to US national security.

-The letter was also sent to the US Department of Defense and Department of Homeland Security.
+The letter was also sent to the Department of Defense and Department of Homeland Security.

-The FCC voted unanimously in May to deny a 2011 application from China Mobile, another state-owned Chinese telecommunications provider from a license to operate in the US, to provide services for phone calls between the US and other countries, citing national security concerns.
+The FCC voted unanimously in May to deny a 2011 application from China Mobile, another state-owned Chinese carrier, to provide services for phone calls between the US and other countries, citing national security concerns.
 Chairman Pai said at the time that the Chinese government could use China Mobile to "conduct activities that would seriously jeopardize the national security, law enforcement, and economic interests of the United States."

 Also at the time, Republican FCC Commissioner Brendan Carr urged the agency to reconsider the licenses of China Unicom and China Telecom.